rangertaha/langorithms/README.md

 My goal is to spend an hour a day learning and documenting what I learned.
-I will have a check list for each language to help me track what I have learned.
+I will have a check list for each language to help me track what I have learned and help me move forward.

 ## Lua